OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 An Arduino library is essentially C++ code consisting of various C++ classes and functions that perform some related function.
 For example, a Wi-Fi library would provide functionality with regard to sending and receiving information via Wi-Fi.
 For example, a JSON library would provide functionality with regard to JSON operations.
 (JSON is a popular data format which simply consists of (key:value) pairs.
 However, the key-value pairs can be nested and structured and held in arrays.
 Although verbose, it is human readable.)
 For example, a JSON library would help with parsing JSON data, generating JSON data and processing JSON data.

+--Installing Libraries from within the Arduino IDE Ecosystem--

 Your Arduino IDE should still be on from the previous step.
 (If not, open up the Arduino IDE.)

 If you go to Tools you can click "Manage Libraries..."  or you can just click the icon on the left column of the page where you see a bunch of library books.